adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 This section is actually pretty clear (that's not always the case).
 The list of skills is short and to the point - I've highlighted what I see as the key aspects but even in those there is some leeway (italics).

-You probably heard that if you have 50% of the skill requested in a job posting you should apply and I agree.
-However, there is always one or two that are critical and without it's likely a candidate will have a successful application.
-In this example one might think python is one of them, but maybe it's the algorithm development and if you show you are really good at that, but you did it in Rust and you experience in python, your application might pass the first hurdle.
-If you can do it in Rust, you can probably learn python (that me putting myself in the mind of the hiring manager).
+You probably heard that if you have 50% of the skills listed in a job posting you should apply and I agree.
+However, there is always one or two that are critical and without which it's unlikely that an application will be successful.
+In this example, one might think python is one of them, but maybe it's the algorithm development and if you show you are really good at that, but you did it in Rust, and you have a dusting of experience in python, your application might pass the first hurdle.
+If you can do it in Rust, you can probably learn python (that's me putting myself in the mind of the hiring manager).

 Which are the key skills is sometimes difficult to judge.
 What I did here was to have a guess, but it can be completely wrong and it's very unlikely we will ever find out.
+Speaking of which...

 **Story time.**

 I once applied for a job that was about a 90% match with my skill-set.
 I had the experience, the proven mindset, knew the biology.
 I got interviewed, did well, but didn't get an offer.
 Through a friend that worked in this place, I got to know that the candidate that was hired had less experience than me in most requirements, except in the one technology for which he was an expert and I was a novice.
-This was the main tech the hiring manager wanted!
-I never had a chance though reading the job description one would have never guessed.
+This was the main skill the hiring manager wanted!
+I never had a chance, though reading the job description one would have never guessed.

 The conclusion is that you should apply if your experience / skills partially match the requirements, and are able do the job as described.
 Don't take it personally if you don't get an offer.
-There many unknowns in hiring.
+There are many unknowns in hiring.

 ## Example 2 - Read all of the papers

 (or use a computer to do it for you)

 This position is very unusual in my view, but it serves as a good example to show that there is a position that is just *right* for you.
 Even if your experience is somewhat left field.
 The right job might not be available now, but it's out there.
 It also exemplifies one of many roles someone coming from academia can take in the industry, leveraging their skills but not necessarily doing exactly what one does daily in an academic position.
-It is also a data science position with few of the classical data science skills required.
+And it's a data science position with few of the classical data science skills required.

 It's a long one so I'll try to break it apart into bite size chunks - large chunks, like a Chunky Ice Cream.